Sorites paradox: Supervaluationism

 Supervaluationism is a method for dealing with irreferential singular terms and vagueness.
 It allows one to retain the usual tautological laws even when dealing with undefined truth values.

-As an example of a proposition about an irreferential singular term, consider the sentence "Pegasus likes licorice".
+An example of a proposition about an irreferential singular term is the sentence "Pegasus likes licorice".

 Since the name "Pegasus" fails to refer, no truth value can be assigned to the sentence; there is nothing in the myth that would justify any such assignment.
-However, there are some statements about "Pegasus" which have definite truth values nevertheless, such as "Pegasus likes licorice or Pegasus doesn't like licorice".
+However, there are some statements about Pegasus which have definite truth values nevertheless, such as "Pegasus likes licorice or Pegasus doesn't like licorice".
 This sentence is an instance of the tautology "$p \vee \neg p$", i.e. the valid schema "$p$ or not-$p$".
 According to supervaluationism, it should be true regardless of whether or not its components have a truth value.